Joel D'Silva

 Control, monitor, automate

 The interaction model organized the app around three levels of intent: control the device now, monitor what is happening, and automate repeated behavior.
 That structure helped the team keep daily actions fast while preserving the more advanced promise of a connected-home ecosystem.
+The result was a product logic that could support simple room/device access, repeated appliance routines, and deeper capabilities such as sleep cycles, troubleshooting, and data analytics.

 Journey model